hashicorp/design-system/website/docs/components/app-header/partials/code/how-to-use.md

 #### HomeLink

 The `Hds::AppHeader::HomeLink` child component should be yielded within the `<:logo>` block.
-It provides consistent branding and navigates the user to the “home“ or main dashboard page.
+It provides consistent branding and navigates the user to the “home” or main dashboard page.

 It requires a value for the `@icon` and `@ariaLabel` arguments.